Thiên Y A Na

 Thiên Y A Na (chữ Hán: 天依阿那) is a Vietnamese goddess.
-She is worshipped in the Vietnamese folk religion and Đạo Mẫu, the mother goddess religion.
+She is worshipped in the Vietnamese folk religion and Đạo Mẫu, the mother goddess beliefs.
 She is also known as Lady Po Nagar, the Cham deity from whom she originated.
 The Cham people of Vietnam had been much influenced by India, and it is believed that Pô Nagar is represented with the characteristics of Bhagavati Uma.
-The cult of Thiên Y A Na is popular in Vietnam, particularly among women.
+The worship of Thiên Y A Na is popular in Vietnam, particularly among women.
 She is channeled through Lên đồng rituals.
 There have been many temples and shrines devoted to her throughout the last several centuries.

-It is widely believed that the deity known as Thiên Y A Na is the Vietnamized version of the Cham deity, Pô Nagar, meaning “Lady of the Kingdom”.
+It is widely believed that the deity known as Thiên Y A Na is the Vietnamized version of the Cham deity, Pô Nagar, meaning "Lady of the Kingdom".
 When the Việt came down from the North to central Vietnam and took over control of the land occupied by the Cham people, they attempted to assimilate the Cham into Việt culture.
 In doing so, they Vietnamized certain aspects of Cham culture that appealed to the Việt.
 It is through this process that the goddess Pô Nagar became Thiên Y A Na.